 The license covers six (6) issued patents and one (1) pending application.
 In consideration of the rights granted to the Company under the License Agreement JHU will receive a staggered Upfront License Fee of \$250,000.
 The Company will also reimburse JHU for previously incurred and ongoing patent costs.
-Under the terms of the License Agreement, JHU will be entitled to three- and one-half percent (3.5%) royalty on net sales by the Company.
+Under the terms of the License Agreement, JHU will be entitled to three and one-half percent (3.5%) royalty on net sales by the Company.
 In addition, the Company is required to pay JHU minimum annual royalty payments of \$5,000 for 2023, \$10,000 for 2024, \$20,000 for 2025, \$30,000 for 2026 and \$50,000 for 2027 and each year after until the first commercial sale after which the annual minimum royalty shall be \$250,000.
 The license agreement also contains milestone payments for clinical development steps through the approval of an NDA and commercialization.
 The license covers six (6) issued patents and one (1) pending application.
 In consideration of the rights granted to the Company under the License Agreement JHU will receive a staggered Upfront License Fee of \$250,000.
-The initial payment for \$50,000 was paid and the remaining balance is deferred until the earlier of; we complete the IPO, raise \$10 million in financing or until 9 months from the effective date of the license.
-As of March 31, 2023 and December 31, 2022, the balance of accrued expense related to this license agreement was \$2,500 and \$242,671, respectively.
+The initial payment for \$50,000 was paid and the remaining balance of \$200,000 was paid after the Company completed its IPO.
+As of June 30, 2023 and December 31, 2022, the balance of accrued expense related to this license agreement was \$5,000 and \$242,671, respectively.
 The Company assessed whether the license should be capitalized and determined that the licensed program is in the early stage and therefore may not be recoverable; the Company expensed the license fee and will expense development costs until commercial viability is likely.